GenesisFR/DS2TroubleshootingGuide/README.md

 - Some mods don't work on BW.
 Find and remove incompatible mods, then look for similar mods compatible with BW.
 - Make the game recognize your GPU: https://steamcommunity.com/sharedfiles/filedetails/?id=780053070

+## Join button doesn't work

+In the MP lobby, if nothing happens when clicking the Join button, make sure everyone has the same mods and executable (DS2 doesn't display a warning like in [DS1](https://github.com/GenesisFR/DS1TroubleshootingGuide#incompatible-version)).

 ## LAN games are not visible

 1. Go to Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay.